SCOTT-HAMILTON/trees-with-n-nodes-stanza/README.md

 else :
 	to-array<Tree<String>>(trees-with-n-nodes(r + 1))
 ```
-We make 2 different cases because the `trees-with-n-nodes` function doesn't work well on trees with 1 node.
+Note that we make 2 different cases because the `trees-with-n-nodes` function doesn't work well on trees with 1 node.

 Now we have this `group-c-ps` list which is like a catalog of all the possible trees that we could use.
 But now we need to associate them together.

 Let's stop talking with trees for a minute and say that the `group-c-ps` catalog is a car catalog:
 `(BMW PEUGEOT VOLKSWAGEN)`.
 And let's pretend that the group looked like `(2 2)`.
 The r value of the group is 2.
 The catalog contains 3 different car models.
 Now we have to generate all the possible combinations of two cars in the catalog.
 A combination (BMW PEUGEOT) is considered the same as a combination (PEUGEOT BMW).